reductstore/website/blog/2024-01-28-reductstore-v1_8_0-released/index.md

 ## What's New in ReductStore v1.8.0

-In this release, we've introduced a crucial feature for any database - data replication.
+In this release, we're introducing a crucial feature for any database - data replication.
 Now, you can create a server-side task that "subscribes" to new records written to a bucket and forwards them to another bucket.
 This bucket can be located on the same instance or a remote one.
 Since all databases implement replication differently based on their specializations, let's examine how ReductStore tackles this.

 <!--more-->
 {/* truncate */}